 We used the infoMap community detection algorithm (Rosvall and Bergstrom 2008) and identified groups of trips with similar target assemblages.
 However, because our dataset contained 340,466 unique trips, it was computationally intractable for us to construct a single matrix containing all pairwise similarities.
 To overcome this challenge we used…

 one year of landings (2010) that we split by gear which resulted in manageable matrix sizes (between 1,700 and 31,000 rows/columns).
-Pairwise distances among trips and community detection were used within each gear partition which grouped trips into target assemblage categories.
+Pairwise distances among trips and community detection were used within each gear partition, which grouped trips into target assemblage categories.
 To make the final assignment of fishing practice, we linked the species-composition clusters to gear used for the trip.
 To classify the 2009, 2012 and 2013 trips to fishing practices, we assigned each unclassified trip to the same fishing practice as the 2010 trip to which it was closest in multi-dimensional space.

 A challenge in testing the effectiveness of this classification method, and part of the reason for its need, is that there is not an independent classification of US west coast fisheries that we could use to compare the results.
 To address this issue, we tested the reliability of our classification approach by evaluating the extent to which it identified known spatial and temporal structure of well-described US west coast fisheries and fishery sectors.
 Specifically, because we did not bound our clusters spatially, temporally, or by vessel characteristics, we were able to compare our emergent fishing strategies to existing sector definitions of groundfish, and groundfish impacting fisheries provided by the Northwest Fisheries Science Center Observer Program (Northwest Fisheries Science Center 2015).